Halyna Yanchenko

 Halyna Ihorivna Yanchenko (Галина Ігорівна Янченко; born 29 April 1988) a Ukrainian anti-corruption activist, politician and People's Deputy of Ukraine.
-She was in elected to parliament in 2019 as number 9 of the election list of Servant of the People.
+She was in elected to parliament in 2019 as number 5 of the election list of Servant of the People.
 She left the party in December 2022.

-From January, 2022 Halyna Yanchenko is a Secretary of the Office of the National Investment Council of Ukraine.
+Since January 2022, Yanchenko has been a Secretary of the Office of the National Investment Council of Ukraine.

 Biography

-Yanchenko studied Sociology at the National University of Kyiv-Mohyla Academy.
+Yanchenko was schooled in Ukraine, but also attended the Wichita Falls High School in Texas for one year.
+She earned a master's degree in Sociology from the National University of Kyiv-Mohyla Academy.

+In 2023, Yanchenko graduated from Stanford University on the Fisher Family Summer Fellows on Democracy and Development Program, organized by the Center for Democracy, Development, and Rule of Law (CDDRL).

+Early political career

-In 2008 Yanchenko became head of the local Kyiv branch of the party Democratic Alliance.
+In 2008, Yanchenko became head of the local Kyiv branch of the party Democratic Alliance.

-Yanchenko is the Chairwoman of the NABU Public Oversight Council.

 From 2014 to 2015, she was a member of the Kyiv City Council for Democratic Alliance.

+Parliamentary service

+Yanchenko was elected to the Verkhovna Rada in 2019 as number 5 of the election list of Servant of the People political party.
+She was the Deputy Head of the Committee on Anti-Corruption Policy at the Verkhovna Rada.
+Yanchenko also co-chairs German-Ukrainian interparliamentary friendship group.

+Since December 2022, Halyna Yanchenko has been the Member of the Committee on Economic Development.
+In addition, she chairs the Temporary Special Commission of the Verkhovna Rada on protection investor's rights (TSC) since June, 2020.
+The commission operates on reforming Ukrainian legislation for the formation of an effective investment policy.
+In the parliament, Halyna Yanchenko is the initiator of bills on strengthening the protection of property rights and business protection.

+Yanchenko left the party of Servant of the People on 19 December 2022 in protest of the behavior of party leader Olena Shuliak.

+Fighting corruption

+Yanchenko has been chairing the NABU Public Oversight Council.
 After his election as President of Ukraine in 2019, Volodymyr Zelenskyy introduced Yanchenko as a member of "his team" responsible for "anti-corruption policy and digital decisions".

-Yanchenko was elected to the Verkhovna Rada (Ukraine's national parliament) in 2019 as number 9 of the election list of Servant of the People political party.
-Deputy Head of the Committee on Anti-Corruption Policy at the Verkhovna Rada.
+Government investment work

 President Zelenskyy tapped her to lead government investment efforts.
-In January 2022 she was appointed as a Secretary in the Office of the National Investment Council of Ukraine.
+In January 2022 she was appointed a Secretary in the Office of the National Investment Council of Ukraine.
 In addition, she chairs the Temporary Special Commission of the Verkhovna Rada on protecting investor rights.

-In the Verkhovna Rada Yanchenko is also a Co-Chair of German-Ukrainian interparliamentary friendship group.

-Yanchenko left the parliamentary faction of Servant of the People on 19 December 2022 in protest of the behaviour of party leader Olena Shuliak.
+Training at Stanford

+In mid 2023, the Center on Democracy, Development, and the Rule of Law (CDDRL) at Stanford University selected Yanchenko as one of six Ukrainians to participate in their new ten-week training program for Ukrainian practitioners and policymakers.
+This program, called "Strengthening Ukrainian Democracy and Development" (SU-DD), enrolls mid-career practitioners working on concrete projects that strengthen Ukrainian democracy, enhance human development, and promote good governance.